Learning Home Catalog Composer

 results in exactly the same probabilities for the two outcomes.

-This suggests that, as far as standard basis measurements are concerned, the plus and minus states are exactly the same.
-Why should we care to make a distinction, then?
-We will begin to address this question in the subsection following this one.
+This suggests that, as far as standard basis measurements are concerned, the plus and minus states are no different.
+Why, then, would we care to make a distinction between them?
+The answer is that these two states behave differently when operations are performed on them, as we will discuss in the next subsection below.

 Of course, measuring the quantum state 0\vert 0\rangle results in the classical state 00 with certainty, and likewise measuring the quantum state 1\vert 1\rangle results in the classical state 11 with certainty.
 This is consistent with the identification of these quantum states with the system being in the corresponding classical state, as was suggested previously.